 INSULT INSTEAD OF HELPFUL CONNECTION

 I am writing this post spontaneously.
 As you might know by now that is not something that happens a lot with me.
 I have been around twitter for a couple of months now but so far only within the English autistic community.
 What I experienced there has given me hope.
-People were great.
+The people were great.
 Respectful.
 Thoughtful.
 Caring.
 Helpful.

 But I am German.
 I live in Germany.
-I have the deep desire to connect with autistic people from here as well.
+I have a deep desire to connect with autistic people from here as well.
 People I stand a chance of actually meeting someday.
 People who understand the struggles one might encounter specifically in Germany.

 Many things are different depending on the country you live in.
 Politics.
 Organizations.
 Therapies and services available.
 Healthcare.
 Societal rules and norms.
 Culture.
 Everything.